inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 What is wor doing is wor e trouble of asking somebody to do.
 Why my oughts are my own, when ey are in, but when ey are out ey are anoer's.
-		 -- Susanna Martin, executed for witchcraft, 1681 This will be a rable mon -- no matter how hard you try to forget it.
+		 -- Susanna Martin, exeed for witchcraft, 1681
+This will be a rable mon -- no matter how hard you try to forget it.
 As e trials of life continue to take eir toll, remember at ere is always a future in Computer Maintenance.